Best Time to Lease:

-Just like buying a car, leasing a car at the right time can maximize your savings.
-The best time to lease a car is usually when the car model has only recently been introduced.
-At that point, the residual value will be at its highest point, which means that you'll save the most money on depreciation.
+The best time to lease a car is usually when the vehicle model has recently been introduced to the market.
+That is because the residual value is generally at its highest point, meaning that you can save the most money on depreciation.

 What Is Residual Value?

 Residual value is the amount of money the vehicle leasing firm expects the value of the car to be worth at the end of the last year of its lease contract.
 It considers the value of the brand-new vehicle, the number of months a person will lease the car, the number of miles accumulated in that time, and the estimated market outlook two or three years down the line.

 Will the Ford Escape have the same desirability in three years?
 Will there be a redesigned Subaru Outback, leaving this current generation less attractive to used-car customers?

 Residual value is one of the most critical factors banks and leasing companies consider when determining how much to charge customers for the car they are about to lease.